Steven-Comayagua/Surveillance-Drone-Prototype/README.md

 - [x] Make sure to adjust the drone's predefined coordination (X, Y, Z) with the Optitrack coordination, and fix the initial point.
 - [x] Fix your initial position on the field.
 - [x] Add markers to the drone and make a rigid body.
-- [x] publish the data from the Optitrack side as a ROS node.
+- [x] publish the data from the Optitrack side.
-- [x] Print the location data from the ROS node to make sure everything is fine.
+- [x] Print the location data from the Optitrack to make sure everything is fine.
 - [x] Do the required wiring connections to connect Jetson to Pixhawk
-- [ ] Follow the steps for completing the architecture of ROS on the Jetson device.
+- [ ] Follow the steps for completing the architecture to use the Optitrack data as the local positioning.
 - [x] Test the result by trying POSITION (controlling the drone with complete stability) or HOLD (it means to take off and hover in place at a stable altitude without the need for RC) mode from your flight controller (Ardupilot or QGC).
+- [ ] Provide a demo in which you will put the drone in offboard mode and give it waypoints to take off, hold position, go to another location, hold, and then land.
+Simultaneously, the drone should do the image classification by getting the orders directly from the ground station wirelessly.

 ### OptiTrack Setup Guide